Helping Your Plants Come Back After a Freeze

 Click Here to view or download this guide as a PDF.

-Here in Jacksonville Beach we walk a tenuous line between subtropical and more temperate gardening.
+Here in the Jacksonville, Florida area we walk a tenuous line between subtropical and more temperate gardening.
 Its tempting to want to grow many tropical plants which will live fine for several years until we’re hit with the occasional harsh winter.
-The extent of damage from frost and freeze depends on the length of time in cold temperatures, the degree of cold and the type of plant.
 Damage can range from simple leaf tip “burn” and discoloration to tissue death all the way to the crown and roots, and it can take more than a week for it to show.
 Plants respond to cold by removing water from their tissues to avoid the cell rupture which occurs when ice crystals form in their cells, but this can also lead to desiccation (drying out) of the plant, especially when coupled with dry winds.
 Many of the plants we sell here, which are more subtropical than truly tropical, can take a light freeze if it is not too long in duration.
 Leaf burn, discoloration and even leaf loss are common responses, but it doesn’t necessarily mean you’ve lost your plant.
 Here are some tips for dealing with tender plants that may have experienced a freeze:

 Herbaceous Plants: After a freeze, keep the root zone moist during the remainder of the winter and lightly fertilize toward early spring.
 Damaged growth on herbaceous or non-woody plants, such as cannas, elephant ears, birds-of-paradise, begonias, philodendron, pentas and gingers, may be pruned back to living tissue for aesthetic reasons but it is usually better to wait until the threat of another freeze is past.
 The damaged areas can help protect the rest of the plant.
 Also, pruning too soon may cause the plant to expend energy to leaf out with new vegetation which would be killed back again in a subsequent freeze.
 However, if the damaged tissue is oozy, mushy, slimy and foul smelling, it should be removed.
 You may remove the damaged foliage from banana trees but do not cut back the trunks (new growth will sprout from the trunks) unless you can tell for sure they have been killed.
 Usually this takes temperatures in the teens.
 A dead trunk will look brown, feel mushy, loose in the soil and will bleed a lot if punctured.
 With many of these herbaceous perennials it is a waiting game to see if they will emerge again after dying back.
 Some have fleshy below-ground parts, such as bulbs or rhizomes, which will survive and grow next year.
 Also, don’t expect plants which were covered with freeze cloth to look perfectly unscathed after a freeze.
 They can still exhibit some damage, especially if leaves were in contact with the cloth, but it is much more likely they survived.